REQUIREMENTS FOR THE MAJOR

 A minimum of five units for the major must be taken at Wellesley, as must the courses that are used to fulfill at least two of the four subfield distributions and the seminar requirement.

-To be counted towards the major, a course taken elsewhere must normally be taught by a political scientist and/or in department of political science or its equivalent.
+Normally, to be counted toward the major, a course taken elsewhere should be taught by a political scientist or in department of political science or its equivalent.

 For the purpose of meeting a subfield distribution requirement in the major, a student may count a course taken elsewhere provided that it transfers as at least .75 Wellesley units.